SoftInstigate/restheart/security/README.md

 ### Interacting with the *HttpServerExchange* object

-The helper classes `Request` and `Response` are available to make easy interacting the `HttpServerExchange` object.
+The helper classes `ByteArrayRequest`, `JsonRequest`, `ByteArrayResponse` and `JsonResponse` are available to make easy interacting the `HttpServerExchange` object.
 As a general rule, always prefer using the helper classes if the functionality you need is available.

 For instance the following code snipped retrieves the request JSON content from the `HttpServerExchange`